quteron/algorithmify/algorithms/sorting/comparison-sort/README.md

 Our journey with [comparison sort][] algorithms begins.
 But before moving to detailed algorithm implementation and analysis, let's spend a minute discussing our *rules of the game*.

 ### Rules of the Game
-By this moment we have learned that the objective of [sorting][] is to rearrange items in some order, and there are two major orders how items can be rearranged - *ascending* and *descending*.
+By this moment we have learned that the objective of [sorting][] is to rearrange items in some order, and there are two major ways how items can be rearranged - *ascending* and *descending*.
 Let's define that by default our task is to sort elements of the array in **ascending order** (means [non-increasing order][]), unless the other order is indicated.
 It does not really matter of what type array elements are, but for simplication let's assume that it is **integer** values.

 ### Cost model
 To compare different [sorting algorithms][sorting-algorithm] between each other we obviously need some techniques to measure their performance.
 By this moment we have learned that [comparison sort][] algorithms use a *comparison operator* to accomplish the task.
 Truthly saying such algorithms need to perform a lot of comparisons in order to correctly sort an array.
 So we can use this operator to calculate the cost of each algorithm - more effective algorithm will do less number of comparisons.